 Never use a household box fan in the barn.

-love those moist environments.
-Consider that our horses respire 1 to 1 ˝ gallons of water per day, creating a perfect
+moist environments.
+Consider that our horses respire 1 to 1 ˝ gallons of water per day, creating a perfect moisture-laden

-cost efficient.
+efficient.
 The systems use a safe, natural equine fly control.
-Make sure your system uses an insecticide that meets all of
+Make sure your system uses an insecticide that meets all of the strict

 • A word on traps and zappers--- don’t use them!